 So while I was researching what long time carnivores have issues with I came across basically nothing, including that they weren't sucking down supplements like candy either.

 When I read about this online the sites I find tend to stick to the same incorrect belief of Vitamin C, and other plant-based nutrients like fiber so you can poo correctly.
 None of this is true and is more intended to cause you stress.

 What supplements should I take on the carnivore diet?
 To manage your diet transition you should take a high-quality electrolyte like LMNT.
 In addition, it would be suggested to open up to trying organ meats like liver and heart.
-If it makes you queasy ask the butcher to mix into hamburger meat which will give you quality without the queasy feeling!
+If it makes you queasy, ask the butcher to mix it into hamburger meat which will give you the benefit without the queasy feeling!

 While there are many people and news agencies which will speak about the carnivore diet, unfortunately, most have no understanding at all as to how human bodies work and are just parrots for other "advice" they hear online or on television.

 A carnivore diet itself requires no specific supplementation to provide your body everything it needs.
 As our diets evolved we began making choices to move away from meat and instead sustain our civiliation on grains.
 This drastic change led to the need to supplement.Josh